IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Snyk/How-To/Import A new Project.md

+## 1. Via GitHub Uploads:
-1. The Project can be uploaded via GitHub repositories. (personal or Organisation Repos)
+- The Project can be uploaded via GitHub repositories. (personal or Organisation Repos)

-2. From CLI via IDE (integrate via Extension)
+## 2. From CLI via IDE (integrate via Extension)
 - `Snyk Security` extension